willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ![Windows Desktop with input being directed to headset](images/1050px-windowsy.png)

 If input doesn't get toggled automatically, you will need to manually toggle input to your headset.
-You can do this by typing **Windows Key + Y** on your keyboard (and the same to toggle input back to the Desktop).
+You can do this by typing **Windows Key + Y** on your keyboard (and the same to toggle input back to the desktop).

 ### Learn Mixed Reality didn't run on first launch, and I went right into the Windows Mixed Reality home